 Remember Mungo Park?

-Many years ago…somewhere in Africa…in Parks time, there were a people on the Gambia, who were troubled by a huge marauding, male lion with the power to kill large cattle and as a result, did a lot of damage in the district.
-So much so, that a posse of local lion hunters were put together to hunt down and kill the monster.
-After searching for some time, they found the critter lurking in a thicket.
-Having guns in those days, they were much braver than the earlier posses of long ago and promptly shot it.
-Well that was to be the end, right?
+Many years ago… somewhere in Africa… in Park’s time, there were a people on the Gambia (river) who were troubled by a huge marauding, male lion with the power to kill fully grown large cattle and as a result, did a lot of damage in the district.
+So much so, that a posy of local lion hunters were put together to hunt down and kill the monster.
+After searching for some time, they found the beast lurking in a thicket.
+Having guns in those days, they were much braver than the earlier posies of long ago and promptly shot it.
+Well, that was to be the end, right?
 No!
 In fact, it became the beginning of a strange, tragic and somewhat amusing incident of what happened to these brave, but not too clever, lion hunters.

-The lion was naturally upset for being shot and more so for being wounded and sprang furiously out of the bushes at its assailants.
+The lion was naturally upset for being shot and more so for being wounded and sprang furiously out of the brush at its assailants.
 Not being quite aware of the severity of its wound, it fell short of the mark and lay there on the ground, stunned.
-The happy-go-lucky hunters made a hasty retreat and looking back, found no chase in the lion, so they stopped…running that is.
+The happy-go-lucky hunters made a hasty retreat and looking back, found no chase in the lion, so they stopped… running that is.
 Behind them, the lion lay crouched, exploding with sounds of great anger.
 The lion hunters, with time to think, arrived upon an idea to capture this now disabled monster instead.
-The reason for this clever plan, rather than shooting it, was to sell it to some European traders at the coast for a fortune.
-Having agreed this was a good idea among themselves, they simply had to hatch a plan to capture him.
+The reason for this clever plan – rather than shooting it – was to sell it to some European traders at the coast for a fortune.
+Agreeing among themselves, they simply had to hatch a plan to capture him.
+Simple right?

-The approach towards the lion was slow and cautious and hopes were running high.
+The approach towards the lion was slow and cautious with the lion laying perfectly still and hopes were running high.
 A short distance from their prey, their plan proved over-ambitious, when suddenly, the once-stunned lion, now revived, came careening straight for them.
-The men with one accord, dropped the thatch house on top of the lion with all of them still inside, making a ready meal for the lion.
+The men with one accord, dropped the hut-cage on top of the lion with all of them still inside, making a ready meal for the lion.
 All those watching, were mortified by what happened, because the men of that district were known for their superior stature and bravery.
-It appears planning was not one of their strong suites.
+It appears planning was not one of their strong suits.

 It so happens that no traveler in his right mind will repeat this story in that district ever again.